-Immaculata University partners with DeSales University on 3+2 program options, allowing juniors at IU to apply for conditional acceptance to the DSU MFA (in Creative Writing and Publishing) and MA (Criminal Justice) programs.
+Immaculata University partners with DeSales University on 3+2 program option, allowing juniors at IU to apply for conditional acceptance to the DSU MFA (in Creative Writing and Publishing) program.
 Qualified candidates must have a GPA of at least 3.3 and three written recommendations (two IU faculty recommendations and one other from internship/work supervisor/club advisor, etc.).
-Such students may take two or three, three-credit courses from the chosen DSU program during their IU Senior year, with those credits both applying to their Immaculata degree and to the requirements for the DSU degree program.
+Such students may take two or three, three-credit courses from the DSU program during their IU Senior year, with those credits both applying to their Immaculata degree and to the requirements for the DSU degree program.